Since 1 July 2017, a lower payroll tax rate has applied to taxable wages paid by regional employers to their regional employees.

-- At least 85 per cent of your monthly Victorian taxable wages to your regional employees for the purposes of your monthly returns, and
+- at least 85 per cent of your monthly Victorian taxable wages to your regional employees for the purposes of your monthly returns, and

 Note: It is not necessary for an employer to meet the monthly rate reduction threshold every month during a financial year for the purpose of determining that they meet the annual rate reduction threshold.

-During 2017-18, RedCar, a regional-based employer, pays total taxable Victorian wages each month of $100 000, totalling $1,200,000 for the year.
+During 2017-18, RedCar pays total taxable Victorian wages of $100,000 each month, totalling $1,200,000 for the year.
 It paid wages to its regional employees as follows:

-- July to October 2017 - $90,000 each month,
+- July to October 2017 - $90,000 each month.

-- November 2017 to February 2018 - $80,000 each month
+- November 2017 to February 2018 - $80,000 each month.

-- March to June 2018 - $90,000 for each month
+- March to June 2018 - $90,000 for each month.

 RedCar meets the 85 per cent rule for the months of July to October 2017 and March to June 2018, but not for the months November 2017 to February 2018.
-Therefore, it pays payroll tax at the lower regional employer rate of 3.65 per cent for its monthly returns July to October 2017 and March to May 2018.
+Therefore, it pays payroll tax at the lower regional employer rate of 3.65 per cent for its monthly returns from July to October 2017 and March to May 2018.
 It must pay payroll tax at the rate of 4.85 per cent for its monthly returns for November 2017 to February 2018.